vncz14/project-quack-2425/CONTRIBUTING.md

-below is a guide for my mentees on this project's development process
+this is a guide for my mentees on this project's development process

 ## trunk-based development